mathjax/MathJax-docs/options/accessibility.rst

    included and enabled by default.
-Users who prefer the assistive MathML can turn off the semantic enrichment (which will disable the other tools), and turn on the assistive MathML using the MathJax contextual menu (in the `Options` submenu in the Accessibilty section of the main menu.
+Users who prefer the assistive MathML can turn off the semantic enrichment (which will disable the other tools), and turn on the assistive MathML using the MathJax contextual menu (in the `Options` submenu in the Accessibility section of the main menu.

 The Configuration Block